 SPECIFIC DESIGN CRITERIA FOR CHARLOTTESVILLE

-Aside from some common electronics and a Best Buy "Geek Squad," there is no authorized warranty repair facility for a consumer product within 40 miles.
+Aside from some common electronics, a Best Buy "Geek Squad," and Sears, there is no authorized warranty repair facility for a consumer product within 40 miles.

-The range of retail and wholesale items available locally, never much, has been shrinking for 20 years, though a new mid-scale shopping center will reverse that.
-Internet shopping, catalog shopping, or road trips are essential to find anything above the commonplace.
+The range of retail and wholesale items available locally, never much, has been shrinking for 20 years, though a new mid-scale shopping center may reverse that.
+Internet shopping, catalog shopping, or road trips are essential to find anything above commonplace.

 A USA Today report was no surprise when it showed Charlottesville tied for 3rd in having the most catalog-loving shoppers in the entire world.
 The only cities ahead of us are Juneau and Fairbanks in Alaska.
 (Charlottesville tied Anchorage.)

 Due to decades of inaction and ignored planning, when a drought hit the area in 2002 the water supply red-lined and water was restricted.
 After restrictions were lifted the cost for water was up 100% and continues to rise.